amandavisconti/digitalhumanities/githubbers.md

 * https://github.com/programminghistorian

 # Useful DH repos
-* Got to work on this one more later... *
+*Got to work on this section more later...*

 * https://github.com/dhtaxonomy/TaDiRAH